What’s up hobby maniac’s, today we’re painting; without using paint. Whaaaaaaaaa? Don’t worry, all will be revealed after the break.

 I have to note that I didn’t do most of the airbrushing; it’s on loan form my good friend lucas who gave me permission to touch up his trim.
 You can see the finish product looks good and I think it’s officially a done project.

-As usual, if you want the the full 101 watch the video.
 Special thanks to Barely Tabletop Quality (BTTQ) for letting me paint the trim on their Knight Atrapos!